 What are the possible side effects of cabazitaxel (Jevtana)?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives, red skin rash; difficult breathing; feeling light-headed; swelling of your face, lips, tongue, or throat.
+Cabazitaxel can cause a serious allergic reaction.
+Get emergency medical help if you have signs of an allergic reaction: hives, rash or skin redness; chest tightness or trouble breathing; feeling light-headed; swelling of your face, lips, tongue, or throat.

-- blood in your urine, pain or burning when you urinate.
+- blood in your urine, urinating more often, pain or burning when you urinate;

 - weakness, tired feeling;